bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/file.md

 # line of &lt;file&gt; : file line

 Iterates over all the lines of the specified file.
-Note that the lines are truncated to 1023 characters.
+Note that each line is truncated to 2048 bytes and the remaining characters are moved to the next line.

 # line starting with &lt;string&gt; of &lt;file&gt; : file line